tvdboom/ATOM/docs_sources/api/plots/plot_pipeline.md

 </blockquote>
 <strong>branch: str or None, optional (default=None)</strong>
 <blockquote>
 Name of the branch to plot.
-If None, plot the current active branch.
+If None, plot the current branch.
 </blockquote>
 <strong>title: str or None, optional (default=None)</strong>
 <blockquote>